christophnetz/Cinema_git_old/README.md

 The dim parameter controls the edge length of the landscape, which is a square-shaped grid with wrapped boundaries (thus a torus).
 The number of cells is thus dim squared, and the default parameter is dim = 512.

+## Graphical User Interface
+Users can follow the simulation through a graphical representation that includes three windows:
+1) A depiction of the landscape that shows amounts of grass in green, herbivore densities in blue and predator densities in red.
+2) A heatmap of the evolved weight values
+3) A timeline plot

+The simulation can be paused or unpaused by pressing the space bar.
+When paused, the simulation can be advanced by single time steps using the right arrow key, or by whole generations using the Page Down key.
+To zoom into parts of the landscape, use Scroll, to move in the landscape use the arrow keys or hold left-click pressed and move the mouse.
+The three color layers can be individually selected or switched off by right-click on the landscape.
+The color intensity of the three layers can be modulated by holding a combination of keys and scrolling (Ctrl+shift+scroll -> green, shift+scroll -> blue, Ctrl+scroll -> red).
+The heatmap of weights can be set to different color codes (right-click) and also be zoomed in using Scroll and moved up and down by holding left-click pressed.
+The timeline plot is closed by default and can be opened under View > Timeline.
+As before, the herbivore population is depicted in blue and the predator population in red.
+The x-axis goes from 0 to G and can be zoomed into by scrolling and moved around with left-click held pressed.
+Different y-axis parameters can be selected using right-click.
+The default is average population fitness (=performance), the other options are average fitness of reproductive individuals, reproductive individuals, reproductive clades (number of unique artificial neural network lineages that produce offspring), and complexity (proportion of non-zero weights in the population).

 ## Authors